yakunins/gen-ai-label/README.md

 # Generative AI Labels

-Project mission is to help build awareness about GAI (jee-ay-eye, dʒiː-eɪ-aɪ) products and their impact.
+Project mission is to help build awareness about GAI (jee-ay-eye) products and their impact.
 Everyone deserves an informed choice about whether or not to consume AI-generated product.

 Labeling relies completely on author's **honesty and conscientiousness**, as of there's no proven method to detect share of GAI participation in project.